Skip to main content

 If a user registered in a later session, are previous sessions still linked to that user?

 Yes.
-We link all sessions to that user from the past and in the future.
-Search by the Embrace ID for all of that users sessions.
+Embrace links all sessions to that user from the past and in the future.
+Search by the Embrace ID for all of that user's sessions.

 Do I have access to the Embrace ID at runtime?

-Yes, we make the Embrace ID available to you via our SDK.
+Yes, Embrace makes the Embrace ID available to you via the SDK.
 See the API docs.

 Why are my API calls not displaying in the dashboard?